This cream of turkey soup with potatoes and vegetables is a comforting and super delicious way of dealing with leftover turkey.

 How to make leftover turkey stock?

-- All you have to do is place the bones of the turkey in a large pot, add one large halved onion, 2-3 carrots, some celery stalks (or 1 piece of celeriac), black peppercorns, salt, bay leaves and some spices like cloves (about 3-4), juniper berries (about 6-7) and allspice berries (about 3-4).
+- All you have to do is place the bones in a large pot, add one large halved onion, 2-3 carrots, some celery stalks (or 1 piece of celeriac), black peppercorns, salt, bay leaves and some spices like cloves (about 3-4), juniper berries (about 6-7) and allspice berries (about 3-4).

 - The last three spices are optional, but absolutely great if you happen to have them.